Coarse-median preserving automorphisms: Introduction.

 More generally, a satisfactory answer to Question~\ref{Q2} was obtained by Paulin for all \emph{Gromov-hyperbolic groups} $G$ \cite{Paulin-ENS}.
 If $\phi\in\out G$ has infinite order, then it can be similarly realised as a homothety of a \emph{small} $G$--tree, i.e.\ an $\R$--tree with a minimal isometric $G$--action such that no $G$--stabiliser of an arc contains a copy of the free group $F_2$.

-Paulin's proof is abstract in nature, but his result can be pictured quite concretely in the case when $G=\pi_1(S)$ for a closed surface $S$: Thurston showed that the homeomorphisms of $S$ induced by $\phi$ preserve an isotopy class of projective measured singular foliations on $S$ \cite{Thur-BullAMS}; the $\R$--tree $T$ can then be constructed by lifting one such singular foliation to the universal cover $\wt S$ and considering its leaf space.
+Paulin's proof is abstract in nature, but his result can be pictured quite concretely in the case when $G=\pi_1(S)$ for a closed surface $S$: Thurston showed that $\phi$ is induced by a homeomorphism of $S$ that preserves a projective measured singular foliation on $S$ \cite{Thur-BullAMS}; the $\R$--tree $T$ can then be constructed by lifting this singular foliation to the universal cover $\wt S$ and considering its leaf space.

 It is natural to wonder if the above discussion is specific to hyperbolic groups.
 This might be suggested by the fact that automorphism groups of one-ended hyperbolic groups can essentially be understood in terms of mapping class groups of finite-type surfaces \cite{Sela-II,Levitt-hyp}, for which Nielsen--Thurston theory is available.